futoin/specs/draft/ftn24_if_ui_flow_engine.md

 Such flow function should consist from three main steps:

 1. Determine static required input fulfillment for the given process.
-2. Dynamically refine the inputs list based on fulfilled data like choices.
+2. Dynamically refine the inputs list based on the fulfilled data like choices.
-3. Select the next screen in priority of input requirement fulfillment.
-Some backend post-actions like process completion may be also scheduled when all requirements are fulfilled or certain barrier is reached.
+3. Select the next screen in the priority of input requirement fulfillment.
+Some backend post-actions like process completion may also be scheduled when all requirements are fulfilled or certain barrier is reached.

 It is not recommended to use caching for the decision making data.